alan-turing-institute/hub23-deploy/docs/_posts/2010-01-04-deploy-k8s-cluster-multiple-nodepools.md

 - `--node-count` is the number of nodes to be deployed.
 3 is recommended for a stable, scalable cluster.
 - `--kubernetes-version`: It's recommended to use the most up-to-date version of Kubernetes.
 - `--nodepool-name` sets the name of the first pool.
+- `--dns-service-ip`: An IP address assigned to the Kubernetes DNS service.
+- `--docker-bridge-address`: A specific IP address and netmask for the Docker bridge, using standard CIDR notation.
+- `--network-plugin`: The Kubernetes network plugin to use.
+- `--network-policy`: The Kubernetes network policy to use.
+- `--service-cidr`: A CIDR notation IP range from which to assign service cluster IPs.
+- `--vnet-subnet-id`: The ID of a subnet in an existing VNet into which to deploy the cluster.

 **WARNING:** The default nodepool _cannot_ be deleted.
 {: .notice--warning}